Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 Do businesses often wonder whether investing in API security is really worth it?
 Well, it is as important as business app development.

-There are various examples of large companies losing billions and tons of sensitive data due to their API security breach.
+There are various examples of large companies losing billions of sensitive data due to their API security breaches.

 So, let’s look at some of the most important examples.